 We are not just another PPI compensation claims company, In addition to many years experience in handling claims on our clients behalf, we have engaged with barristers and solicitors, who use legal argument to ensure that you get the best possible result.
 There is no hiding place for the banks, building societies and credit card companies when we deal with your compensation claim through our barristers and solicitors.

 Where applicable, we will send your claim data to our solicitors who will engage with you direct.
 They will then be responsible for managing your claim, and in return they will share their fee with us.

 When claiming with us all of your data is 100% protected.
 All data is held in compliance with the Data Protection Act.

 We really do believe in 100% transparency, so call us anytime to discuss your PPI Claim and what stage it is at and when it should be concluded and we will tell you this based on the information we have at hand at that time.
-This is a no win – no fee service.
-Our fee of 30% plus VAT will only be payable on the back of a successful outcome.
+Our fee of 30% including VAT will only be payable on the back of a successful outcome.